protolambda/eth-merkle-trees/README.md

 ```

 Stacks are allocated with space for max depth, e.g. `chunk_stack` is 128 chunks for a tree with the lowest node at depth 127.
 If unknown, use a generous margin.

+## Buffer merkle proofs in SSZ

+Different places require data to be encoded in a form where the tree-hash can be constructed / verified efficiently from a byte buffer:
+- Crosslink data-roots are constructed from flat bytes data, yet have to be a hash-tree-root (and transparent also; run proofs of referenced shard data, that pass through the data root)
+- EEs run merkle proofs on dynamic inputs, which are unstructured byte buffers
+- Misc. throw-away storage places where parsing a structure is not worth it, or constrained by storage limits

+### Solutions

+- Flat-hashes: add padding on every level, and pay a price for making the bytes data hash exactly like a typed tree.
+  - Con: padding blows up fast with deeper structure, especially with uneven structures
+- Embedding: make the types suited for buffers.
+Complex fields are expanded into multiple fields, to have one level of data, making a byte-buffer compatible.
+  - Con: changes the original type.
+- Recursive SSZ: serialize the SSZ data into bytes, deserialize the bytes to take the hash-tree-root of this special byte buffer.
+  - Con: Recursiveness in serialization is scary / too complex
+- Offsets: not optimized for any structure in particular, but general, consistent and cheap
+  - Con: although sparse trees are cheaper than with padding, they are not great.